 As Home Forward pays none of the premiums of health insurance coverage for retirees from age 58 to 65, Home Forward has not established and does not intend to establish a trust fund to supplement the costs for other post-employment benefit obligation related to this implicit benefit.
 Home Forward's regular health care benefit providers underwrite the retirees' policies.
 Retirees may not convert the benefit into an in lieu of payment to secure coverage under independent plans.
-At December 31, 2024 there 364 active employees, along with 2 retirees and surviving spouses insured.
+At December 31, 2024 there were nine retirees and/or surviving spouses receiving the post-employment implicit healthcare benefits.